ibm-cloud-docs/Cloudant/basics/compare.md

 <!-- Acrolinx: 2020-03-19 -->

 # Comparison of {{site.data.keyword.cloudant_short_notm}} and Apache CouchDB API endpoints
-{: #comparison-of-ibm-cloudant-and-couchdb-api-endpoints}
+{: #2comparison-of-ibm-cloudant-and-couchdb-api-endpoints}

-The {{site.data.keyword.cloudantfull}}, Apache CouchDB 2.x, and Apache CouchDB 1.x API endpoints, and the methods for accessing them, are described here.
-The table shows you which endpoints are present in each service.
+The {{site.data.keyword.cloudantfull}} and Apache CouchDB 2.x and 3.x API endpoints, and the methods for accessing them, are described here.
+The table shows you which endpoints are present in the CouchDB or {{site.data.keyword.cloudant_short_notm}} service.
 {: shortdesc}

 Some CouchDB endpoints don't have {{site.data.keyword.cloudant_short_notm}} equivalents